ACTL4001-T1-2022/github-showcase-page-marbs-consulting/README.md

 The [code](Economic_Impact_Code.ipynb) and data used to create these insights can be accessed through these links for further understanding of the analysis conducted: [Inflation](Economic_Impact_Data/Inflation.csv)  [Household](Economic_Impact_Data/Household.csv)  [Healthcare](Economic_Impact_Data/Healthcare.csv)  [Population](Economic_Impact_Data/Population.csv)  [GDP](Economic_Impact_Data/GDP.csv)  [Rarita_train](Economic_Impact_Data/Rarita_train.csv) [Rarita_predict](Economic_Impact_Data/Rarita_predict.csv)

+#### Methodology used in code
+1)  Load necessary packages
+2)  Install inflation data in csv
+3)  Create a time series using this data and use an ARIMA model to project this from 2021-2031
+4)  Repeat steps 2 and 3 but instead using household savings data, household spending data, population data and GDP data.
+5)  Use the forecasted data for 2021-2031 for the prior variables in addition to the forecasted revenue, expenses and profit and create two excel files.
+The one contraining data from 2011-2020 will be the training set and the one contraining data from 2021-2031 will be the test set.
+6)  Partition the training data into a test and training set in order to test the accuracy of our model
+7)  Fit a linear regression model using the selected variables (Year, Healthcare and Profit) in order to predict GDP
+8)  Determine the accuracy of this model through the R squared, adjusted R squared, RMSE, MAE, p-value and accuracy of the predictions
+9)  Fit the linear regression on the full training set
+10)  Use this to predict the GDP for 2021-2031
+11)  Graphically compare the GDP for 2021-2031, calculated using a time series, vs the GDP calculated via linear regression, which accounts for the impact of an international football team

 ![](gifs/goal.gif)

+---

 ## Impact on Rarita Provinces